 What are Sunchokes or Jerusalem Artichokes?

-Sunchokes have nothing to do with Jerusalem, nor with artichokes that’s why I prefer to call them Sunchokes.
-The botanical name is Helianthus tuberosus.
+Sunchokes have nothing to do with Jerusalem or artichokes, so I prefer to call them Sunchokes.
+Their botanical name is Helianthus tuberosus.
 They are from the Sunflower family but produce tubers much like potatoes.

-Sunchokes are a perennial plant, hardy to Zone 3.
+Sunchokes are a perennial plant that is hardy to Zone 3.

 Planting Sunchokes

 There are different varieties of sunchokes.
-I would suggest finding someone who grows them in your area, or at your local farmers market and planting those whose taste you like.
+I suggest finding someone who grows them in your area or at your local farmers market and planting those whose taste you like.
 Some greenhouses carry them.
-In Canada for example T&T Seeds.
-They have the white variety.
-There is also a red variety, Walkerlands are growing them (Picture credit).
+In Canada, for example, T&T Seeds has the white variety.
+There is also a red variety.
+Walkerlands is growing them (Picture credit).

 Sunchokes are planted like potatoes by tubers.
 You can plant them in the fall before the ground freezes or in early spring as soon as the ground is workable.

-When planting in the fall in zone 3 make sure to mulch the area with a good layer of leaves, wood chips, or straw.
+When planting in the fall in zone 3, mulch the area with a good layer of leaves, wood chips, or straw.

 Plant sunchokes 12 to 18 inches apart, 4 to 6 inches deep.